Monday, October 31, 2005

 The artifacts aren't the only fakes

 However, it appears that we were victims of the museum's latest scam.
 After paying our admission fee, the cashier gave us our change using fake currency.
-This was no accident as the man insisted on rounding up the final sum, thereby enabling him to hand over fresh, clean notes.
+This was no accident as the man insisted on rounding up the final sum, thus enabling him to hand over fresh, clean notes.
 Afterward, our taxi driver became most upset with us as we tried to pay our fare!
 We thought he was trying to pull a scam by refusing our money until a shop assistant at Pizza Hut also rejected our money!

 In hindsight the forgery was obvious.
 After the second rejection, I noticed that the small "holographic dots" on our fake notes were peeling away from the paper.
 To add insult to injury a few were already stuck to my hand.
 A handy $20 lesson in local forgery printing skills.